 In this section, we’ll look at the effects of these two substances.
 While on the surface, Kava and Kratom both have a similar profile of effects (anxiety reduction, pain relief, etc.) in the end the two drugs are quite different.
 The main distinction is in the addiction profile of the two drugs.

 The primary beneficial effects of Kava are relaxation, anxiety-reduction, and muscle relaxation.
 Depending on the kavalactone quantity, chemotype of the kava, and the island of origin, certain effects are more or less pronounced.
 Many find kava root to be a great stress reliever and mood improver.

 Generally, Kavas are broken down into two large categories: “heady” kavas and “body” kavas.
 Heady Kavas are more euphoric and anxiety reducing, while “body” kavas tend to be more focused on muscle relaxation and sleep.
 These can dull pain and aid in recovery from muscle issues.

 The effects of Kratom are a bit unusual.
 At low doses, Kratom acts as a stimulant (it is a relative of the coffee plant, after all) and generally provides energy.
-At higher doses, it becomes a sedative, and its effects are similar to other well-known opioids.
+At higher doses, the drug becomes a sedative, and its effects are similar to other well-known opioids.

 Naturally, the strain of Kratom chosen has an impact on the physical and mental effects, as well.
 There are three common categories of Kratom, named after the color of the veins of the flower: red, white, or green.

 Depending on the effect desired (and likely the marketing of the website!) different vein colors produce different effects.
 According to KratomNews, Red is good for strong pain relief, and Green for the Immune System, for example.

 Kava Health Risks